Ostriv-platform/Ablution-block-UA/README.md

 Create a fork of the project, edit readme.md files in various sections with your suggestions, create pull requests.
 For any questions message core team.

+## Project contributors:

+Michael Obrizkiv, Roman Sakh, Kostiantyn Kuchabskyi, Lubomyr, Yurii Zhybak, Mykolay Kravchenko, Michael Yakubiv, Ihor Mostovy ...

+First prototype was developed in cooperation of Creative Rural Hub and Ostriv Platform within the Lifesystems Laboratory with the support of Tolocar.
+Tolocar is a program implemented in cooperation with MitOst and supported by the German government through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

 ## License